Esophageal cancer care for Tennessee man

 This minimally invasive procedure helps our cardiologists accurately diagnose heart conditions by evaluating how well your heart and blood vessels are working.
 A catheter is gently inserted into a blood vessel through the wrist or groin and guided to your heart’s chambers.
 A contrast dye is injected through the catheter to help capture images of your heart.
 This procedure helps your care team measure blood flow, check for blockages in the coronary arteries, evaluate heart valve function and determine how well your heart is pumping.

-Our electrophysiology (EP) team performs advanced EP studies to diagnose the source and type of arrhythmias.
-Using specialized catheters and real-time mapping, we evaluate your heart's electrical activity to guide the most effective treatment plan.
+Our electrophysiology (EP) team performs advanced EP studies to diagnose the source and type of arrhythmias accurately.
+Using specialized catheters and real-time mapping, we evaluate your heart's electrical activity to guide the best treatment plan for your heart condition.

 Our preventive cardiology programs focus on identifying and managing risk factors before heart problems develop.
 We deliver personalized care plans that include heart-healthy lifestyle guidance, advanced screenings and support.
 Our goal is to help you stay ahead of heart disease.